Optimal enzyme rhythms in cells: Introduction

-\myparagraph{Enzyme adaptation in large metabolic networks} The prediction of optimal enzyme profiles, in metabolic networks and in time, is a difficult problem.
-In slowly changing environments, enzyme levels could be quasi-statically adapted, thus assuming a constant environment in every moment.
-Then, slow environmental rhythms would promote slow, synchronous enzyme rhythms.
-Such a strategy, however, would miss the opportunity to produce storage compounds in times of plenty and to use them when conditions are worse.
-It also ignores that metabolism itself is dynamic: when external or enzyme levels oscillate fast, their effects percolate the network like waves, reaching different pathways with different phase shifts.
-The idea of a quasi-static adaptation does not even apply in this case.
-Instead, cells could exploit existing (e.g., day-night) rhythms to their advantage: they could arrange biochemical processes in time and allocate each process to a phase that provides the best biochemical conditions (availability of substrates, cofactors, or thermodynamic driving force).
-Plants, for example, may produce and store energy during daytime, when light is available, some energy-consuming processes could be shifted to night hours.
-This scheduling, implemented by rhythmic enzyme levels, would affect metabolic dynamics and create incentives for further enzyme adaptation.
-This would again affect metabolic dynamics, and so on.
-In the resulting metabolic cycle, the cell ``specialises'' on different processes in different temporal phases, not only adapted to the current external conditions, but also using products from previous phases and producing compounds for phases to come.
-Ideally, the metabolic cycle and the corresponding enzyme profile are self-consistent, i.e., optimally adapted to the dynamics created by the environment and by the enzyme profile itself.
+\myparagraph{Enzyme adaptation in large metabolic networks} In this paper, I study the potential benefits of metabolic rhythms from a theoretical angle. \co{briefly discuss ralf's (+ others') FBA-type models} If metabolic rhythms are controlled by enzyme activities, optimal metabolic cycles must involve optimal periodic enzyme profiles or ``enzyme rhythms''.
+Based on kinetic models, I ask what enzyme amplitudes and phases would maximise metabolic efficiency as a proxy for cell fitness.
+Predicting optimal enzyme activity profiles across the metabolic network and in time, is a difficult problem.
+In a slowly changing environment, cells may adapt their enzyme expression quasi-statically in every moment \cite{rubs:15}, and slow rhythms in the environment promote slow, synchronous enzyme rhythms.
+However, such a myopic strategy does not allow cells to produce storage compounds for future usage, and it ignores that metabolism is dynamic: when external metabolite concentrations or enzyme levels oscillate fast, they create damped waves in the network, reaching different network regions at different times.
+In this case, a quasi-static adaptation is logically impossible.
+But cells may use existing (e.g.~day-night) rhythms to their advantage: they may arrange biochemical processes in time, running each of them when the biochemical conditions are best (availability of substrates, cofactors, or thermodynamic driving force).
+Plants, for example, produce and store energy compounds during the day, when light is available, \co{cite ralf? say: in contrast to plants, cyanos do not do this kind of storage (unless glycogen storage, in resource allocation models, is made much cheaper than in reality. this finding actually supports the resource allocation hypothesis!)} and shift some energy-demanding processes to night hours.
+Once some of the enzyme levels oscillate, they change the metabolic dynamics and create incentives for further enzyme adaptation.
+This changes again the metabolic dynamics, requiring further adaptation, and so on.
+Eventually, this leads to a metabolic cycle in which different processes are specifically run at different times, possibly anticipating future demands.
+In this cycle, enzyme levels are not just adapted in each moment, but they also produce compounds for the next phase of the cycle.
+In an optimal cycle, the enzyme profiles must be self-consistent, i.e.~adapted to the dynamics created by the environment and by the enzyme profile itself.